dartmouth-dltg/aspace_content_warnings/README.md

 ### PUI PDF Export

 The PUI PDF exports have also been modified to include the **directly** applied tags.
 Inherited tags are **not** included in the pdf export.
-Note: WIP for Digital Objects and Digital Object Components.
+Digital Object Components are not included in PUI PDFs.
+Digital Object tags are only included if one or more file versions are present in the pdf.

 A sample PUI pdf export is included in the `sample_exports` directory.